 Mitigation performance reviews are conducted to evaluate groundwater monitoring results, the progress of the mitigation action, and to verify that the mitigation action objective is being met.
+The

-The Mitigation Performance Review for 2014 (Clear Creek Associates, 2015) reviewed the mitigation action progress after the first full year of operation under the Mitigation Plan.
+Mitigation Performance Review for 2014 (Clear Creek Associates, 2015) reviewed the mitigation action progress after the first full year of operation under the Mitigation Plan.
 The mitigation action was found to meet the mitigation action objective and the monitoring programs were found to be effective, although there was uncertainty in the exact position of the plume edge in the vicinity of the PS wells at the north end of the plume.
 As part of the Contingency Plan, Sierrita plans to install additional groundwater monitoring wells at the north end of the plume to better identify its location.
 The additional wells will be monitored quarterly during the curtailment to provide sulfate concentration and water level information for use in evaluating the extraction system capture at the north end of the wellfield.
+The results of monitoring at the new wells will be evaluated in the annual mitigation performance review.
 The Annual mitigation performance reviews would continue during the curtailment to provide critical analysis of groundwater monitoring and wellfield pumping data